Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Introduction

-where two such maps $(f,\bar{f})$ and $(g,\bar{g})$ are conjugate if their images are conjugate by some elements of $\pi_1^{\text{\'{e}t}}(Y_{\overline{k}})$.
-Furthermore, he conjectured that the class of anabelian schemes should satisfy the following properties (see \cite{Fal98}): \begin{enumerate} \item it should contain all hyperbolic curves \item it should contain the moduli stacks $\mc{M}_{g,n}$ of smooth projective curves of genus $g$ with $n$ marked points \item it should be closed under taking fibrations, i.e., if $f:X\to Y$ is a smooth proper map such that both $Y$ and the fiber $F$ is also in this class, then so is $X$. \end{enumerate} Now if one also believes that a point $\Spec k$ is anabelian, then one arrives at the Grothendieck's section conjecture for smooth proper curves of genus $g\geq 2$ \begin{conjecture}[Grothendieck's section conjecture] Let $X/k$ be a smooth projective curve of genus $g\geq 2$ over some field $k$ that is finitely generated over $\Q$.
-Then the section map is a bijection. \end{conjecture} \begin{remark} One can see that the notion of anabelian schemes is supposed to be algebraic analogues of $k(\pi,1)$-spaces in topology.
+where two such maps $(f,\bar{f})$ and $(g,\bar{g})$ are conjugate if their images are conjugate by an element of $\pi_1^{\text{\'{e}t}}(Y_{\overline{k}})$. \begin{remark} Recall that to define the \'{e}tale fundamental group of $X$, one needs a choice a geometric point of $X$.
+The equivalence relation on the set of morphisms of extensions is introduced precisely to account for this choice.
+This also justifies the omission of base points in our notation. \end{remark} Furthermore, Grothendieck conjectured that the class of anabelian schemes should satisfy the following properties (see \cite{Fal98}): \begin{enumerate} \item it should contain all hyperbolic curves \item it should contain the moduli stacks $\mc{M}_{g,n}$ of smooth projective curves of genus $g$ with $n$ marked points \item it should be closed under taking fibrations, i.e., if $f:X\to Y$ is a smooth proper map such that both $Y$ and all the fibers $X_y$ are also in this class, then so is $X$. \end{enumerate} Now if one also believes that a point $\Spec k$ is anabelian, then one arrives at the Grothendieck's section conjecture for smooth proper curves of genus $g\geq 2$ \begin{conjecture}[Grothendieck's section conjecture] Let $X/k$ be a smooth projective curve of genus $g\geq 2$ over a field $k$ that is finitely generated over $\Q$.
+Then the section map is a bijection. \end{conjecture} \begin{remark} One can see that the notion of anabelian schemes is supposed to be an algebraic analogue of $k(\pi,1)$-spaces in topology.
 Indeed, hyperbolic curves and $\mc{M}_{g,n}$ are all $k(\pi,1)$-spaces, and if we have a Serre fibration $f:X\to Y$, where both $Y$ and the fiber $F$ are $k(\pi,1)$-spaces, then so is $X$.
-However, it's worth pointing out that the analogy is not perfect and there are $k(\pi,1)$ spaces that are not anabelian (for example, elliptic curves over a field of characteristics $0$ are not anabelian but they are still $k(\pi,1)$ spaces). \end{remark}
+However, it's worth pointing out that the analogy is not perfect and there are varieties which are $k(\pi,1)$ spaces that are not anabelian (for example, elliptic curves over a field of characteristics $0$ are not anabelian but they are still $k(\pi,1)$ spaces). \end{remark}